OpenNMT/Tokenizer/docs/options.md

 ### `bpe_dropout` (float, default: `0`)

 Dropout BPE merge operations with this probability, as described in [Provilkov et al. 2019](https://www.aclweb.org/anthology/2020.acl-main.170/).

-To be used on training data only.
+Note: BPE dropout should be used on training data only.
+To disable BPE dropout during inference, you can set `training=False` when calling the tokenization methods.

 ### `sp_model_path` (string, default: `""`)